-Most depression -- over 90% -- is treated on an out-patient basis.
+Most depression -- over 90% -- is treated on an outpatient basis.
 But, in cases of severe depression or treatment-resistant depression, some people need to stay in the hospital for a short time.
-You might check into the hospital yourself.
+You might seek hospitalization yourself.
 Or you could be hospitalized under a doctor's order.

-There is a powerful stigma associated with being hospitalized.
+There is an unfortunate stigma associated with being hospitalized.
 Many people feel ashamed, as if it's a sign that they are "crazy" or "weak."
 Some people fear that being hospitalized is the same thing as being institutionalized or sent to an asylum.

 But that's not the case.
 Usually, a stay in the hospital is just a way for you to recover in a safe and stable environment.
 This allows you to take a break from some of the daily stresses that contributed to your depression.
 Your health care providers can work with you to try different treatments and figure out which are best.

 Most people don't like being in the hospital.
 You may not like the routine, the food, or the other patients.
 It might be frightening.
 But look at it this way: Depression is an illness, as real and as serious as heart disease or cancer.
 And sometimes depression -- just like other serious diseases -- requires treatments that can only be provided in a hospital.

 There are many people with depression who might benefit from a hospital stay.
 Here are some examples.

 - People who are at risk of hurting themselves or others.
 Preventing suicide and violence is the most common reason for hospitalization.
 A stay in the hospital allows you to get back in control.

 - People who are unable to function.
 Hospitalization makes sense if you are so depressed that you can't take care of yourself.